maharris77/fin_ii_replication/README.md

 The shell scripts named "master.sh" are not a necessary part of the project; they were simply helpful in automating certain processes.

-A file is provided for installation of community-developed Stata programs (via ssc install) used in the project.
+A file (install_dependencies.do) is also provided for installation of community-developed Stata programs (via ssc install) used in the project.